- - Sustainability Policies

 Since the commencement of the liberalisation process, India's economic scenario has altered radically.
 Globalisation has significantly heightened business risks and in response many of the Indian companies have strengthened norms of transparency and good governance.
 Equally, in the resultant competitive context, freedom of executive management and its ability to respond to the dynamics of a fast changing business environment are the new success factors.
 ITC’s Governance Policy recognises the challenges of business reality in India.

 ITC defines Corporate Governance as a systemic process by which companies are directed and controlled to enhance their wealth generating capacity.
 Since large corporations employ vast quantum of societal resources, ITC believes that the governance process should ensure that these companies are managed in a manner that meets stakeholders aspirations and societal expectations.

 ITC's Corporate Governance initiative is based on two core principles.
 These are :

 - Management must have the executive freedom to drive the enterprise forward without undue restraints; and

 - This freedom of management should be exercised within a framework of effective accountability.

-ITC believes that any meaningful policy on Corporate Governance must provide empowerment to the executive management of the Company and simultaneously create a mechanism of checks and balances which ensures that the decision making powers vested in the executive management is not only not misused, but is used with care and responsibility to meet stakeholders' aspirations and societal expectations.
+ITC believes that any meaningful policy on Corporate Governance must provide empowerment to the executive management of the Company, and simultaneously create a mechanism of checks and balances which ensures that the decision making powers vested in the executive management is not only not misused, but is used with care and responsibility to meet stakeholder aspirations and societal expectations.